-ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute
+ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute

 Dr. DePaola received his dental degree from the New York University College of Dental Medicine, followed by a Ph.D. in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology.
-During his career in academic dentistry, he served as dean of three dental schools: the dental school of the University of Texas Health Science Center at San Antonio, the dental school at the College of Medicine and Dentistry of New Jersey, and the Baylor College of Dentistry, as well as president and chief executive officer of the Forsyth Institute, an independent research organization.
-He was president of both the American Dental Education Association and of the American Association of Dental Research.
-In 2005, he received ADEA’s Distinguished Service Award, and in 2009 he received the Gies Award of the ADEA Gies Foundation for Outstanding Achievement in Global Oral Health and Education.
-During his career Dr. DePaola published over 80 scientific articles and textbook chapters, edited two books and gave over 1,000 lectures in the U.S. and internationally.
+During his career in academic dentistry, he served as Dean of three dental schools: the University of Texas Health Science Center at San Antonio Dental School; the University of Medicine and Dentistry of New Jersey, New Jersey Dental School; and the Texas A&M University Baylor College of Dentistry.
+He was also President and Chief Executive Officer of the Forsyth Institute, an independent research organization.
+He was President of ADEA and of the American Association of Dental Research.
+Dr. DePaola received the ADEA Presidential Citation Award in 2003, the ADEA Distinguished Service Award in 2005, and the ADEAGies Foundation’s William J. Gies Award for Outstanding Achievement – Dental Educator in 2009.
+During his career Dr. DePaola published over 80 scientific articles and textbook chapters, edited two books and gave over 1,000 lectures in the United States and internationally.

-The DePaola Scholar will receive a $15,000 stipend to be used for tuition and fees for his or her participation in the ADEA Leadership Institute with the goal of preparing for a leadership position in an academic dental institution.
+The DePaola Scholar will receive a $15,000 stipend to be used for tuition and fees for his or her participation in the ADEA Leadership Institute, with the goal of preparing for a leadership position in an academic dental institution.

-An applicant must:
+An applicant must

-- be a full time member of a dental school faculty
+- Be a full-time member of a dental school faculty.

-- demonstrate recognizable leadership potential
+- Demonstrate recognizable leadership potential.

-- be an ADEA Individual Member
+- Be an ADEA Individual Member.

-The applicant for the scholarship must submit the ADEA Leadership Institute’s application materials in a timely manner, be selected to attend the ADEA Leadership Institute, and have his or her dean’s support to cover any of the costs of participating in the ADEA Leadership Institute above the amount of the award.
+The applicant for the scholarship must submit the ADEA Leadership Institute’s application materials in a timely manner, be selected to attend the ADEA Leadership Institute, and have his or her dean’s support to cover the costs of participating in the ADEA Leadership Institute above the amount of the award.
 View full details about the

-All applications must be received on or before November 1, 2013.
+All applications must be received on or before November 2, 2015.

 Application Process Checklist

-- two letters of recommendation from professional colleagues
+- Two letters of recommendation from professional colleagues.

-- a signed letter of recommendation from the dean of the applicant’s dental school, stating how the applicant’s participation will benefit the applicant and institution
+- A signed letter of recommendation from the dean of the applicant’s dental school, stating how the applicant’s participation will benefit the applicant and institution.

-- a current curriculum vitae
+- A current curriculum vitae.

 Contact Mr. Eric Lund, ADEA Professional Development Manager, at 202-289-7201 or

 Notification Date and Award Announcement